 I.C.
-King Park Trails is a 5.6 mile loop trail located near Knoxville, TN and is good for all skill levels.
-The trail is primarily used for hiking, walking, and mountain biking and is accessible year-round.
+King Park Trails is a 5.6 mile moderately trafficked loop trail located near Knoxville, Tennessee that features beautiful wild flowers and is good for all skill levels.
+The trail offers a number of activity options and is accessible year-round.

 probably a good trail... showed up here with my dog to find all kinds of military people in uniform doing stuff.
 I guess I interrupted something. of course you can't see the parking lot from the road so I felt awful awkward when I saw all of them and had to turn around and drive out